 The first step for a council to conduct one of these advanced training courses is to submit an application.
 A form has been developed that will serve for applying for Wood Badge and NYLT.
 Simply fill out the form and send it to the Volunteer Development Team for processing.

 The first step for a council, area, or region to conduct the advanced national training course known as SEABADGE is to submit an application.
 A new form has been developed that serves as the method for making application.
 Simply fill out the form and send it to Keith Christopher, National Director, Sea Scouts, BSA for processing.

 In conjunction with the Volunteer Development Team, the National Supply Group has released the latest version of the pocket-sized certificate of training.
 Simply specify SKU 615012 when ordering from your local Scout Shop or through scoutstuff.org.
 Click on the link below to open a pdf template that has been created for convenience in filling out these portable training records.

 Since 1950 The Philmont Training Center (PTC) has provided a unique environment for training volunteer and professional leaders, and a fun family program for every member of the family.

-Choose from three weeks of volunteer training conferences.
+Choose from two weeks of volunteer training conferences.
 Located in the beautiful Florida Keys, the Sea Base Conference Center is the site for these trainings that will provide instruction with experienced and informed Scouters and ample time for sharing ideas and best practices.

 Click here for the most up-to-date listing of Wood Badge and NYLT Course Director's Conferences in your region or area and across the nation.
 The accompanying links for registering for each conference will be available as listed.
 Many of this year's Course Director's Conferences have been combined with other functional conferences, creating an atmosphere of learning on a larger scale and allowing for the sharing of resources and ideas.
 You will find these Area Training Conferences listed here as well.